lfit/releng-docs/docs/gerrit.rst

 ----------

 Change authors will want to push changes to Gerrit before they are actually ready for review.
-This is an encoraged good practice.
+This is an encouraged good practice.
 It has been the experience of experienced community members that pushing often tends to reduce the amount of work and ensures speedy code reviews.